 \subsection{Analytical work for understanding self-supervised learning}

-Despite the success of SSL in improving the performance of downstream tasks, the reasons behind the benefits of SSL remain largely unexamined.
-To enhance our understanding of SSL, there is a growing body of literature analyzing its properties in different settings through carefully designed experiments.
-Navarro \emph{et al.} \citep{navarro2021evaluating} pointed out that self-supervision only yields marginal performance improvements compared with full-supervised learning and they thus turned to assess the robustness and generalizability of SSL algorithms in medical datasets.
-The evaluations on disturbed images finally revealed the advantages of SSL in acquiring robust representations.
-Srinivasan \emph{et al.} \citep{srinivasan2021robustness} paid much attention to the broader implications of SSL in the context of diabetic retinopathy, involving the specificities of the self-supervised learned features, the interpretability of SSL pre-trained models and robustness to distortions.
-Liu \emph{et al.} \citep{liu2021self} explored the behaviors of SSL in data-imbalanced scenarios and discovered that the robustness of self-supervised learned representations to class imbalance prevails over supervised learned representations.
+Despite the success of SSL in improving the performance of downstream tasks, the reasons behind the benefits of SSL remain largely underexamined.
+To address this need, there is a growing body of literature analyzing the properties of SSL in different settings through carefully designed experiments. \cite{navarro2021evaluating} pointed out that self-supervision only yields marginal performance improvements in medical datasets compared with full-supervised learning and they thus turned to assess the robustness and generalization of SSL algorithms.
+The evaluations on disrupted images finally revealed the advantages of SSL in acquiring robust representations. \cite{srinivasan2021robustness} paid much attention to the broader implications of SSL in the context of diabetic retinopathy, involving the specificity, interpretability and robustness of the self-supervised learned features. \cite{liu2021imbalance} explored the behaviours of SSL in data-imbalanced scenarios and discovered that the self-supervised learned representations are more robust to class imbalance than supervised learned representations.